AdoryVo/lists/dailies.md

 - [Daily Dozen Trivia](https://dailydozentrivia.com) - Answer trivia about 9 different topics
 - [FoodGuessr](https://www.foodguessr.com) (♾️) - Guess the country a dish is from based on its ingredients and description
 - [Hertl](https://www.hertl.app) - Guess the NHL player based on clues
-- [Plurality](https://www.plurality.fun) - Guess top answers to survey questions given to a collection of users
 - [Trivia Daily Dose](www.sporcle.com#daily-dose-section) by Sporcle (♾️) - A variety of Sporcle quizzes in random topics
 	- [Archive of previous daily quizzes](https://www.sporcle.com/games/tags/dailydose)
 - [Wikipedia Speedrun](https://wikispeedruns.com) (♾️) - Get from a starting article to an end article just through Wikipedia links